 An essential thing to know about bite inhibition is that it’s not a quick fix.
-With each playing session and time out, your puppy will get gradually start becoming gentler with their bites.
+With each playing session and time out, your puppy will gradually become gentler when play biting.

 With the progress, you also need to start reacting to even smaller bites.
 Even when you feel like your puppy’s teeth touched your skin, let out a yelp to help them recognize that it’s not okay to bite a human.

 A crucial thing to should know about bite inhibition is that it does not always work.
 That’s because sometimes when you yelp, puppies can mistake this for a positive sign causing them to get even more excited and bite even harder.